paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (B) Nothing in this paragraph may be construed to terminate, supersede, or otherwise affect any other requirements of this section.

-(3) If the State of South Carolina obtains an injunction that prohibits the Department from taking any action necessary for the Department to meet any deadline specified by this subsection, that deadline shall be extended for a period of time equal to the period of time during which the injunction is in effect.
+(3) If the State of South Carolina obtains an injunction that prohibits the Department of Energy from taking any action necessary for the Department of Energy to meet any deadline specified by this subsection, that deadline shall be extended for a period of time equal to the period of time during which the injunction is in effect.

 **(e) Failure to complete planned disposition program** If on July 1 each year beginning in 2025 and continuing for as long as the MOX facility is in use, less than 34 metric tons of defense plutonium or defense plutonium materials have been processed by the MOX facility, the Secretary shall submit to Congress a plan for—